 Women with pelvic organ prolapse can experience all, some or none of these symptoms.

 In addition, it’s not uncommon for women with pelvic organ prolapse often feel alone, isolated and depressed.
 You are not alone!
 Nearly one in nine women will have surgery for prolapse or incontinence, and many others are using non-surgical treatments.
 Even more women are suffering in silence.
-Don’t be one of those women – the University of Michigan Pelvic Floor Disorders Clinic is here to help you feel better.
+Don’t be one of those women – the physicians in the Michigan Medicine Urogynecology Program are here to help you feel better.

 Diagnosing Pelvic Organ Prolapse